josh-jacobson/lambda-lecture-notes/3-1-advanced-react/4-testing-web-applications.md

 ## Four Kinds of Tests
 There's a lot of different terminology floating around, and sometimes the categories overlap but here's a relatively easy way to understand the main categories of automated tests.
 (Kent C. Dodds explains ths really nicely -- check out his article and pdf's below!)

-* End to End testing: simulating an entire user flow from start to finish.
+* **End to End testing:** simulating an entire user flow from start to finish.
 If you're writing an e-commerce app, that flow could be placing items in the cart and completing a purchase.
 Think of hiring a QA person to go through that whole process and try every edge case they can think of to see if anything breaks.
 But your QA person is actually a robot.
 You've seen this before with **Enzyme**
-* Integration testing: verifying the functionality of a complete piece of application behavior, agnostic of its implementation details.
+* **Integration testing:** verifying the functionality of a complete piece of application behavior, agnostic of its implementation details.
 This is similar to E2E but more discrete.
 For example, an integration test in your e-commerce app might just verify the behavior of adding an item to your cart rather than simulating an entire user flow from start to finish.
-* Unit testing: verifying that an individual function or component of your application works as expected
+* **Unit testing:** verifying that an individual function or component of your application works as expected
-* Static testing: catch errors and typos in code.
+* **Static testing:** catch errors and typos in code.
 (Code linters like ESLint help you with this)

+As you might expect, higher-level tests (especially E2E) run a lot slower and have more potential failure points since they test many components at once, as well as the interaction between components.
+However, these tests are closest to the way your software is actually going to be used, so they provide the most confidence.
+So you'll start to see that architecture and design decisions are just as important in your automated test suite as in your application code!
+We're basically writing software to test the software, and in large productions applications this is incredibly important.
+There's no one "right way", so your job is to know the tradeoffs and write tests in a way that works best for your specific project.
+In practice we end up creating a kind of hierarchy or "testing pyramid", where simple concerns are handled with quick unit tests while broader application behavior is ensured with integration and E2E tests.

 ## Basics of automated testing
 AAA flow of testing: